UCP uses the whole family approach to services by providing tools to make dreams a reality.

 - Monthly Drop-In Center, Women’s Group, Men’s Group, Teen Group and Self-Advocacy.

-- Chess Club and Free Swim coordinated with Autism Connections.
+- Free Swim coordinated with Autism Connections.

 - Events including after school Social Happenings.